JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot12.png)

 Ooh!
-Okay, so now we're geting somewhere.
+Okay, so now we're getting somewhere.
 Here it becomes obvious that we need to reverse the *x*- and *y*-axes.
 Let's do that too.

 ```r
 ggplot(means, aes(x = mean_F2, y = mean_F1, label = vowel)) +